Voice Command Module

 See this doc for the latest version.

-If the above voice commands don't take effect when it is in English mode, try to use the mobile app and create a new button with the command "X65,100", or enter "XAd" in the serial monitor to disable the voice module.
+If the above voice commands don't take effect in English mode, try to use the mobile app and create a new button with the code: X65,100, or input XAd in the serial monitor to disable the voice module.

-Use the mobile app and create a new button with the command "X65,99", or enter "XAc" in the serial monitor to enable the voice module.
+Use the mobile app and create a new button with the code: X65,99, or input XAc in the serial monitor to enable the voice module.

 For example, you can share your behavior like this: